Cut Flower Dahlia Mix

 Spring Planting: this product will be shipped late April through May according to your hardiness zone.

 Dahlia.
 A custom blend of some of our favourite Dahlia varieties that are perfect as cutflowers.
 An assortment of different shapes and colour blends.
+Dahlias are a classic statement plant that are easy to grow and are carefree.
+They make a great cut flower and can brighten up any sunny garden.
+Coming in an abundance of colours, patterns, shapes and sizes, their dramatic blooms are great for borders, fences, hedges or against a building.
 Height 24-36".
-No. 1 root.
+No. 1 clump.

 Sold as: Pkg of 3

 It is very important to plant as soon as possible after you receive them.
 If it is necessary to store them for a short time before planting them, open the plastic bags.
 If the roots appear dry, soak them for a few hours in warm water.
 Store in slightly moist peat moss in a cold, but not freezing location until you can plant.
 They can also be placed in pots of soil if planting will be delayed for more than 2 weeks.
 Use any peat-based potting soil and pots with drainage holes.

 Soak bare-root perennials in water for a few hours before planting.